OFDataCommittee/OFMLHackathon/doc/installation.rst

 The SILC library will be installed in ``build/libsilc.a``.
-This library can be used with the SILC environment variables set by ``setup_env.sh`` to add SILC to existing CMAKE builds.
-For example, the CMAKE instructions below illustrate how to use the environment variables to link in the SILC static library into a C++ application.
+This library can be used with the SILC environment variables set by ``setup_env.sh`` to add SILC to existing CMake builds.
+For example, the CMake instructions below illustrate how to use the environment variables to link in the SILC static library into a C++ application.